 “We’re headed back to Kiev.
 Is that where you’re from?
 We can help you find your family.”
 I answer,

 She takes a few slow blinks, likely still trying to process everything, but shakes her head.

 “Одеса…I am from Odessa.
-I lived there with my Father.
-When the doctors found me, and saw what I can do, they wanted to take me away.
-He tried to keep me safe, my Father, and they killed him.”
+I lived there with my father.
+When the doctors found me, and saw what I could do, they wanted to take me away.
+He tried to keep me safe, my father, and they killed him.”